mustafacryptolife/typescript-examples/examples/ultra/order-execute/README.md

-# V1 API - Simple Quote Swap Script
+# Ultra API - Order & Execute Script

-This script demonstrates how to get a simple quote for a swap, and then execute the swap using the Jupiter V1 API.
+This script demonstrates how to get a quote for an order, and then execute the order using the Jupiter Ultra API.

 ## Prerequisites

 - Node.js (v16 or higher)
 - npm (v10 or higher)
+- Solana Wallet Public Address
 - Solana Wallet Private Key
-- Helius RPC API key

 ## Usage